asim/aslam/README.md

 Asim Aslam, was the founder of [Micro](https://micro.dev), an open source project spanning a decade of work and multiple phases of development.
 From a small bootstrapped startup to a VC funded company powering 100+ APIs.
-This included the popular [Go Micro](https://go-micro.dev) framework.
-The project led to $2m in seed funding.
+This included the framework [Go Micro](https://go-micro.dev).
+The popularity of the project led to $2m in seed funding.

 Prior to that Asim worked at [Hailo](https://en.wikipedia.org/wiki/Hailo), helping bring to life v2 of Hailo's ambition of becoming a global ride hailing startup.
 This included their big rewrite towards a Go based